reframejs/reframe/docs/usage-manual.template.md

 We can tell Reframe to compile for production by
  - setting `process.env.NODE_ENV = 'production';` in Node.js, or by
  - setting `export NODE_ENV='production'` in a Unix(-like) OS, or by
- - running `reframe --prod` in a shell
+ - running `reframe --prod` in the shell

 When compiling for production, the auto-reload feature is disabled,